 Solidago brendae is a diploid species occurring on calcareous sand and gravel soils, sandy clay loam soils along stream margins and banks, road sides and wet ditches, recently cleared land, disturbed ground, gravelly shores.

-The species is named in honor of Brenda Semple the author's wife and companion on field trips for more than three decades and was co-collector of the type specimens Semple & Semple 11437 (WAT, MO, MT, UNB).
+The species is named in honor of Brenda Semple the author's wife and companion on field trips for more than four decades and was co-collector of the type specimens Semple & Semple 11437 (WAT, MO, MT, UNB).

 Semple (2016) documented a Solidago bicolor × S. brendiae hybrid using multivariate morphometric analysis of specimens of S. bicolor, S. brendae and S. canadensis.
 The hybrid was first reported by Hinds (1984) as S. bicolor × S. canadensis; the subsect.
 Triplinerviae parent was actually S. brendae.
 Semple (2020) documented a Solidago brendae × S. sempervirens hybrids using multivariate morphometric analysis of specimens of S. brendiae, S. canadensis and S. sempervirens.